courselabs/observability/labs/kibana-dashboard/solution.md

 DELETE /.kibana_1
 ```

-> This is a useful way to reset Kibana in a dev environment as you're working on visualizations, but use it carefullt.
+> This is a useful way to reset Kibana in a dev environment as you're working on visualizations, but use it carefully.
 You don't get any confirmation asking you if you're sure!

 ## Import the dashboard